-My sister Beth had been on call while I was traveling and it had been a common occurrence for my parents to have incidents of some greater physical impact while I was traveling.
+My sister Beth had been on call while I was traveling and it had been a common occurrence for my mother to have incidents of some greater physical impact while I was traveling.
 According to Beth and the caregivers, my mother wandered down the halls with her eyes focused on her comfort shoes.
 My mother’s depth perception was no longer what it was when she caught her kids smirking, using her eyes behind her back.

 Without looking up, she bumped into another female resident who often invaded her personal space by speaking in jibber-jabber about topics my mother couldn’t possibly comprehend.
 The two were found on the floor, my mother’s short legs and arms tangled together with the other woman’s long limbs.
 That was the story.
 Yet, I often overheard my mother telling various residents to shut up or stop talking.
 I had reason to believe she could have shoved someone aside.
 With brute force.

 After four days, the peachy skin cuddling my mother’s right eye had melted into a mix of colors in an Edward Hopper painting.

 She continued to yank at my slick winter coat sleeve and yell at the top of her lungs.
 “You stupid….”She used the same tone and insinuation she voiced when she was unable to keep five children in line and the threat of calling my father at work loomed large.